rpcrimi/PEP0008/markdown/comments.md

 	```

 - Block comments should be indented at the same level of the code it describes.
-	- The following is an example of a "Bad" block comment:
+	- Here is an example of a poorly indented block comment.
+It is not clear what part of the code the comment refers to:
 	```
 	def foo(a, b):
 	# Add a and b and return square of answer
 		c = a + b
 		return c * c
 	```
-	- This should be changed to the following:
+	- This version clearly shows that the comment referes to the code that follows it:
 	```
 	def foo(a, b):
 		# Add a and b and return square of answer